-12.FAIR VALUE MEASUREMENTS
+12. FAIR VALUE MEASUREMENTS

 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
-Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for instruments categorized in Level 3.
-A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+Accordingly, the degree of judgment exercised by the The Company in determining fair value is greatest for instruments categorized in Level 3.
+A financial instrument's level within the has established a fair value hierarchy is which prioritizes the inputs to the valuation techniques used to measure fair value into three levels.
+These levels are determined based on the lowest level of any input that is significant to the fair value measurement.

-Fair value is a market-based measure considered from the perspective of a market participant rather than an entity-specific measure.
-Therefore, even when market assumptions are not readily available, the Company's own assumptions are set to reflect those that market participants would use in pricing the asset or liability at the measurement date.
+Fair value is a market-based measure considered from Levels within the perspective of a market participant rather than an entity-specific measure.
+Therefore, even when market assumptions hierarchy are not readily available, the Company's own assumptions are set to reflect those that market participants would use defined in pricing the asset or liability at the measurement date.
 The Company uses prices and inputs that are current as of the measurement date, including during periods of market dislocation.
 In periods of market dislocation, the observability of prices and inputs may be reduced for many instruments.
-This condition could cause an instrument to be reclassified from Level 1 to Level 2 or Level 2 to Level 3.
+This condition could cause an instrument to be reclassified from Level 1 to Level 2 or Level Note 2 to Level 3, the consolidated financial statements in the 2023 Form 10-K.